orangepi-xunlong/opi-documentation/content/docs/General_guides/Connect_to_Wifi.md

 ---
 bookFlatSection: true
-weight: 1
+weight: 2
-title: "Connect to a Wifi Network"
+title: "Connect to a Wi-Fi network"
 ---

-# Add a WIFI Connection
+# Add a Wi-Fi Connection

-Their are several ways to add  a WIFI Connection, depending on your preference.
+Their are several ways to add  a Wi-Fi Connection, depending on your preference.
 These ways are listed below:
-All of these methods  assume that your board has WiFI, and/or a USB wifi adapter
+All of these methods  assume that your board has Wi-Fi, and/or a USB Wi-Fi adapter
 #

 ## Method 1: `nmtui`
-The `nmtui` tool, or `NetworkManager Text User Interface`, is a component of NetworkManager, and can be used (in a TUI style) to add and select a WIFi network.
+The `nmtui` tool, or `NetworkManager Text User Interface`, is a component of NetworkManager, and can be used (in a TUI style) to add and select a Wi-Fi network.
 Nmtui is, however, also capable of managing other types of networks, and depending on your circumstances may not be the best option.
 This leads is to...

 ## Method 2: `nmcli `